 Poor Yosemite National Park.
 Beset by a deadly hantavirus outbreak.
 Ravaged by the Rim Fire (did you know that fire has its own Wiki page?).
 Knee-capped by the $%*#*&!
 US government shutdown.
 It’s been a tough few years for one of the most visited national parks in the United States.
-Here’s an all-season travel guide to snowshoeing, hiking Half Dome and saving sequoias so your Yosemite National Park travel plans are in place when this amazing park re-opens.
+But this iconic park is back and we’ve got your Yosemite travel inspiration including the scenery, sequoias, and the why you shouldn’t blow off Tuolumne Meadows.
+And don’t miss our comprehensive post about hiking Half Dome too.

 Mariposa Grove and the stately sequoias of Yosemite

 As if epic valleys and views weren’t enough, Yosemite is also home to hundreds of giant sequoias, aka redwood trees.
 These are the oldest trees on earth and two of the giants in the Mariposa Grove, in the southern part of Yosemite National Park, are on the list of the 30 largest examples of this species on the planet.